compsocialscience/summer-institute/partner.md

 You can host a partner location of the Summer Institutes of Computational Social Science (SICSS) at your university, company, NGO, or government agency.
 For universities, SICSS provides an exciting approach to training and building interdisciplinary community.
 For companies, NGOs, and government agencies, hosting a parter location enables building connections with the academic community, providing training for current employees, and recruiting future employees.

+### Mission and guiding principles

+The mission of the Summer Institutes in Computational Social Science is to provide open, high-quality training in computational social science to researchers around the world in order to accelerate the growth of the field and ensure that it develops practices that are in the long-term interests of science and society.

+As we work toward this mission, we will be guided by the following principles:

+1. The training provided by SICSS will be free to participants.

+2. All materials that organizers develop will be released open source.

+3. Funders and partners will have no impact on content.
+Our firewall between funding and content will be modeled on high-quality news organizations, such as the _New York Times_ and _National Public Radio_.

 ### Hosting a partner location

 Starting in 2018, the Summer Institutes in Computational Social Science (SICSS) began including partner locations in order to increase the number of participants.
 The Summer Institute is two weeks long and parter locations typically involve: 1) live-streamed lectures on topics ranging from automated text analysis to ethics; 2) training exercises to reinforce key ideas from lectures; 3) live-streamed research talks from leaders in the field; and 4) participant-led group research projects.
 This model has been used successfully at universities and companies around the world.